thoughtspot/thoughtspot_tml/README.md

 Alternatively, a library can export the YAML string from the REST API, then use the YAMLTML class to load into an OrderedDict, and use the YAMLTML class to dump to YAML string for import.

 ## GUIDs
-TML files downloaded from a ThoughtSpot instance will have a `guid` property at the top of the property.
+TML files downloaded from a ThoughtSpot instance will have a `guid` property at the top of the file.

 GUID is the unique identifier within the given ThoughtSpot instance.